 Any forward-looking earnings estimates included in this joint proxy statement-prospectus have not been examined or compiled by either of our independent public accountants, nor have either of our independent accountants applied any procedures to our estimates.
 Accordingly, our accountants do not express an opinion or any other form of assurance on them.
 The forward-looking statements included in this joint proxy statement-prospectus are made only as of the date of this joint proxy statement-prospectus.
 Further information concerning First Busey and its business, including additional factors that could materially affect First Busey's financial results, is included in First Busey's filings with the Securities and Exchange Commission.
-Further information concerning Main Street and its business, including additional factors that could materially affect Main Street's financial results, is included in Main Street's filings with the Securities and Exchange Commission.
+Further information concerning Street's financial results, is included in Main Street's filings with the Securities and Exchange Commission.